 The idea behind this post is a basic soup recipe that you can add to, to suit your tastes, dietary needs and the social occasion.
 It is delicious, hearty and very healthy.
 Kids seem to like it too.
 Serves approx 4.

 Preheat the oven to 190 degrees/gas mark 5.
 Put a roughly chopped onion plus a peeled chopped vegetable/vegetables of your choice in a roasting tin (try butternut squash, carrot, parsnip, sweet potato, celeriac or beetroot).
 Add two crushed garlic cloves, a few sprigs of thyme and some olive oil.
-Cook until the veg are slightly caramelized but not burnt.
-Blend the roasted mixture along with veg stock (approx 3 stock cubes in hot water) until the right consistency.
+Cook until the veg are slightly caramelized but not burnt, turning them a few times.
+Blend the roasted mixture along with veg stock (approx 2 stock cubes in hot water) until the right consistency.
 If you want extra texture, only blend 3/4 of the soup.

 (Beetroot soup with creme fraiche)